-The webcasts series, produced by SAMHSA in partnership with Massachusetts General Hospital, Recovery Research Institute, will feature discussions among experts in the field of addiction treatment, research, and policy.
+The webcasts series, produced by SAMHSA in partnership with Massachusetts General Hospital, Recovery Research Institute, featured discussions among experts in the field of addiction treatment, research, and policy.
 Learn more about The Power of Perceptions and Understanding: Changing How We Deliver Treatment and Recovery Services.

-The webcasts will air live beginning in March 2018.
-Participants can earn free CME/CE credits for attending the one-hour webcasts.
+The webcasts aired live in March 2018.
+Participants could earn free CME/CE credits for attending the one-hour webcasts.